stelijahsoftware/marelias-notepad/README.md

 ### TODO:
 [h] 10.
 Fix theme when system dark more is enabled (some window colours are correct).
 [h] 20.
-Keep recently searched for items in search list [h] 30.
-Show total notes count (+ on folders?) after folder name (information already available when selecting multiple files)
+Keep recently searched for items in search list [h] 30. file count to folders after folder name (information already available when selecting multiple files). total notes count (including folders) on main screen
 [h] 40. highlight recently opened folder (not just files) [h] 50.
 Rename note title from pressing `note title` on document edit screen.
 [h] 60.
 When press back on note empty, ask to delete.
 Auto-delete empty notes on save + disable auto-save?